samaita/blog/content/posts/why-not-just-use-google-maps.md

 Google is good at places, roads, businesses, and landmarks.

-My local resolver is better at checking whether an address already contains consistent administrative evidence.
+My local resolver is designed to check whether an address already contains consistent administrative evidence.

 Google gives me broader place knowledge.
 The local resolver gives me evidence I can inspect and test.